kayvoncoffey/ClosedLoop/output/README.md

 In non-diabetics, blood glucose exhibits ultradian rhythms with a period of 1-2 hours.
 This behavior emerges in the uncontrolled G-I system as the delay parameters undergo hopf bifurcations.
 In the controlled case, these oscillations are produced in both the single and dual hormone treatment cases when glucose measurement noise is introduced.
 When there is no noise in the glucose measurement, the controlled system resolves to a steady state unless true glucose sensitivity is driven in an oscillatory way - then the lag in glucose sensitivity estimation induces ultradian oscillations.

-\textbf{Simulation 1}: Shows the oscillatory ultradian rhythms that are reproduced by the controlled system when there is no measurement noise, in the single-hormone case.
+$\textbf{Simulation 1}$: Shows the oscillatory ultradian rhythms that are reproduced by the controlled system when there is no measurement noise, in the single-hormone case.
 <img src="https://github.com/kayvoncoffey/ClosedLoop/blob/main/output//simulations/single_hormone/estimate_Isensitivity_0noise.gif" width="50%" height="50%">

-\textbf{Simulation 2}: Shows the oscillatory ultradian rhythms that are reproduced by the controlled system when there is no measurement noise, in the dual-hormone case.
+$\textbf{Simulation 2}$: Shows the oscillatory ultradian rhythms that are reproduced by the controlled system when there is no measurement noise, in the dual-hormone case.
 <img src="https://github.com/kayvoncoffey/ClosedLoop/blob/main/output//simulations/dual_hormone/estimate_Isensitivity_0noise.gif" width="50%" height="50%">

-\textbf{Simulation 3}: Shows the oscillatory ultradian rhythms that are reproduced by the controlled system when measurement noise (Gaussian with stdev 7) is added, in the single-hormone case.
+$\textbf{Simulation 3}$: Shows the oscillatory ultradian rhythms that are reproduced by the controlled system when measurement noise (Gaussian with stdev 7) is added, in the single-hormone case.
 <img src="https://github.com/kayvoncoffey/ClosedLoop/blob/main/output//simulations/single_hormone/estimate_Isensitivity_50noise.gif" width="50%" height="50%">

-\textbf{Simulation 3}: Shows the oscillatory ultradian rhythms that are reproduced by the controlled system when measurement noise (Gaussian with stdev 7) is added, in the dual-hormone case.
+$\textbf{Simulation 3}$: Shows the oscillatory ultradian rhythms that are reproduced by the controlled system when measurement noise (Gaussian with stdev 7) is added, in the dual-hormone case.
 <img src="https://github.com/kayvoncoffey/ClosedLoop/blob/main/output//simulations/dual_hormone/estimate_Isensitivity_50noise.gif" width="50%" height="50%">